Keep Your Herbs Fresher Longer Using These Test-Kitchen Tricks

 Knowing how to dry herbs will keep you stocked on herbs year-round.
 Using 100%-cotton kitchen string like this cotton cooking twine ($6, Walmart), tie a few stems together.
 Hang the bundles upside down in a warm, dry place with good circulation until dry (about 5 to 14 days).
 The length of drying time will vary depending on humidity and herb type.

 Place dried herbs in an airtight container and store in a cool, dark place up to 1 year.
 Before using, crush dried herbs with your fingers to release their oils and bring out their flavor.

 Method 2: Wrap

-Wrap small bunches of herbs in a damp paper towel and keep in an airtight resealable bag in the refrigerator.
-Storing this way may extend the shelf life of your fresh herbs up to a week versus storing in those produce bags from the grocery store.
+Wrap small bunches of fresh herbs in a damp paper towel and keep in an airtight resealable bag in the refrigerator.
+Storing herbs this way may extend the shelf life up to a week versus storing in those produce bags from the grocery store.
 This method does not work for preserving basil, which should be stored at room temperature.

 Method 3: Cover in Water

 Trim ½ inch from the herb stems and place in a jar or cup with water.
 Loosely cover the leaves with a plastic bag and store in the refrigerator (except basil, which should be stored at room temperature).
 This will extend the life of your fresh herbs a couple days longer, potentially up to a week, than just tossing them into your produce drawer.

 Place herbs in a single layer between two paper towels on a microwave-safe plate.
 Microwave for one minute on high, testing for dryness every 20 seconds.
 Timings will vary depending on herb type.
 Remove the dried leaves from the stems.
 Place dried herbs in an airtight container and store in a cool, dark place up to 1 year.